 After medical school Dr. Desforges was a resident at Boston City Hospital for two years, then traveled to Salt Lake City to work with Dr. Max Wintrobe, a noted hematologist.
 She returned to Boston City Hospital the next year, and remained there for the next twenty-five years, serving as research fellow in hematology to director of laboratories, to physician in charge of the Tufts hematology laboratory.

 In 1972 Dr. Desforges was appointed professor of medicine at Tufts, becoming a Distinguished Professor of Medicine in 1992 and professor emerita in 1995.
 Over the years, she developed a legendary style and reputation as a teacher.
 She received the Tufts University School of Medicine Outstanding Teacher Award for thirteen consecutive years, and has served as a role model for all her students.
 From the 1950s to the 1990s, she had a profound influence on generations of physicians.

 Her teaching goal was to have her medical students and research fellows learn to appreciate problems in a logical way, to understand how they work and why.
 She encouraged them to work out answers to puzzles rather than simply memorize facts.

-During her career Dr. Desforges has served as president of the American Society of Hematology, treasurer of the Board of Governors of the American Board of Internal Medicine, and is a member of the Institute of Medicine.
+During her career Dr. Desforges served as president of the American Society of Hematology, treasurer of the Board of Governors of the American Board of Internal Medicine, and was a member of the Institute of Medicine.
 She received a Distinguished Teacher Award from the American College of Physicians in 1988.